.png)

 If you see the backlink profile, there are 6 to 7 blog pages getting a good amount of links, meaning that writing a statistics blog on Project Management is a good idea.

-Step 3: When creating the article, my process is more or less the same as the method I mentioned above.
-But I try to use in house data if possible.
+But I try to use in-house data if possible.
 This gives me an edge by having unique content on my blog, thus increasing my chances for ranking.

 👀 Note: If you don't have unique data you can use Google Datasets to find statistics.

 Step 4: Create the article based on the data you found.
-To know what your blog structure should be, take inspiration from the top ranking results.
-Always think how you can make your content better than the already published blogs out there.
+To know what your blog structure should be, take inspiration from the top-ranking results.

 Step 5: Graphics are crucial when creating statistics blog posts.
 Apart from having graphs for the statistics you add to your blog, create a beautiful infographic summarizing your findings and embed it on the top of your article.

-Step 6: If you always want to keep your data up to date, you can embed a survey to your content and ask data from your readers.
-Add content upgrades to your blog so that people are interested in giving their insights for content updation.
+Step 6: If you always want to keep your data up to date, you can embed a survey into your content and ask for data from your readers.

 Statistical blogs aren’t written like normal blog posts where you have a primary keyword, and then you should optimize the blog post for LSIs around it.
-The motive for statistics-related blogs is to have a lot of headers and rank for long-tail keywords.

 For example, the statistical blog below from Exploding Topics ranks on top of Google for the keyword - business trends.